-As can be seen in the Figure 3-17, there is always a gap of up to seven clocks, by which the indication of a good frame or a bad frame is signaled through $rx_axis_tuser$ set to 1 or a 0 and $rx_axis_tlast$ asserted.
+As can be seen in the Figure 3-17, there is always a gap of up to seven clocks, by which the indication of a good frame or a bad frame is signaled through rx\axis\tuser set to 1 or a 0 and rx\axis\tlast asserted.
 This status is only indicated when all frame checks are completed.
 This can be up to seven clock cycles after the last valid data is presented when the Length/Type field in the frame is valid; for example, this can result from padding at the end of the Ethernet frame.
-If the Length/Type field in the frame is incorrect and the frame is longer than indicated, then it is a bad frame and hence $rx_axis_tlast$ might be deasserted significantly earlier than seven clock cycles after the end of valid data.
+If the Length/Type field in the frame and hence rx\axis\tlast might be deasserted significantly earlier than seven clock cycles after the end of valid data.
 Although good frame reception is illustrated, the same timing applies to a bad frame.
 Either the good frame or bad frame signaled through rx\axis\tuser and rx\axis\tlast is, however, always asserted before the next frame data begins to appear on rx\axis\tdata.